laravel/forge-docs/src/sites/applications.md

 You may quickly enable or disable the Laravel Octane daemon via the "Laravel Octane" toggle.
 Forge will create the required Octane daemon for you.

 When enabling the Octane daemon, Forge will ask you to provide a few more details.
-If you previously created your site without selecting the "Laravel Octane" project type, Forge will also offer to convert the site to use Laravel Octane.
+If you previously created your site without selecting the "Laravel Octane" project type, Forge will also offer to convert the site's Nginx configuration to use Laravel Octane.

 ![Enabling Laravel Octane](/img/laravel-octane-application.png)